.416 Rigby Ammo

 History and Development

 The .416 Rigby was introduced in 1911 by the British firm John Rigby & Company.
-It was designed to bridge the gap between the .375 H&H Magnum and the more powerful but harder-recoiling .470 Nitro Express.
-The cartridge was created to provide adequate stopping power for the largest and most dangerous African game while still being manageable in terms of recoil for the average hunter.
+It was designed to bridge the gap between the .375 H&H Magnum and the more powerful but harder-recoiling .470 Nitro Express

 The .416 Rigby gained immediate popularity among professional hunters in Africa due to its excellent penetration and stopping power.
 It was capable of cleanly taking down any African game animal, including elephant, at reasonable ranges.
 The cartridge's success led to its adoption by many notable hunters and explorers of the early 20th century.